OSGeo/grass-addons/CONTRIBUTING.md

 ### Creating a new feature branch

-Now you have updated your local master branch, you can create a feature branch based on it.
+Now you have updated your local branch, you can create a feature branch based on it.

 * Create a new feature branch and switch to it: